apnadkarni/blt/doc/background.rst

        The reference window is the toplevel window whose background is being drawn.
 This is the default.

-    *refWindowName*
+    *refName*
-      The reference window is *refWindowName*.  *RefWindowName* is the name of a Tk widget.
-It must be an ancestor of the window whose background is being drawn. *RefWindowName* doesn't have to exist yet.
-At an idle point later, the background will check for the widget, If *refWindowName* is destroyed, the reference window reverts to **self**.
+      The reference window is *refName*.  *WindowName* is the name of a Tk widget.
+It must be an ancestor of the window whose background is being drawn. *WindowName* doesn't have to exist yet.
+At an idle point later, the background will check for the widget, If *refName* is destroyed, the reference window reverts to **self**.

   **-to** *position*
     Specifies the ending position of linear gradient axis.
 The ending